tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 ## REST API For GSQL

-TigerGraph has opened up all interaction with GSQL server via a suite of REST APIs.
-You can refer to [REST APIs](https://docs.tigergraph.com/tigergraph-server/4.1/api/).
-Below, we illustrate how to pass parameters of a GSQL procedure query via JSON object.
+TigerGraph has enabled full interaction with the GSQL server through a suite of [REST APIs](https://docs.tigergraph.com/tigergraph-server/4.1/api/).
+Below, we demonstrate how to pass parameters to a GSQL procedure query using a JSON object.

 ### Parameter JSON object
 To pass query parameters by name with a JSON object, map the parameter names to their values in a JSON object enclosed in parentheses.
 Parameters that are not named in the JSON object will keep their default values for the execution of the query.